 As an example, your lawyer might allege that the other driver failed to yield the right-of-way to you while they were merging which led to the motorcycle crash.
 This allegation could be verified by your investigator's findings at the accident scene that reveals skid marks as to where the vehicles were at the time of the accident.

-I Was Rear-Ended, so how can I be at Fault?
+I was Rear-Ended, how can I be at Fault?

-Your injuries might have been so severe that you are unable to give your account of what happened at the accident scene because you had already been transported to the hospital.
-The police might have heard only one side of the story from the other driver who gave a different story as to how the crash occurred.
+Your injuries might have been so severe that you were unable to give your account of what happened at the accident scene.
+The police might have heard only one side of the story as to how the crash occurred.

 You are correct in assuming that you are likely not at fault for causing the accident if you were rear-ended.
 A fundamental rule of driving that is often a part of a driver's test ensures that the motorist behind another car, truck, or motorcycle leaves enough room ahead to come to a complete stop to avoid crashing into the vehicle if they make a sudden stop.
 Typically, rear-end collisions are the fault of the driver behind you who was not operating their vehicle safely.

 Many motorcycle accidents occur when a motorist is turning left without the right-of-way and hits the oncoming bike.
-Generally, a left turn collision is nearly always the fault of the motorist that is making an illegal left turn.
-By law, any vehicle, including a motorcycle, which is traveling through an intersection will have the right-of-way, where the driver making a left-hand turn must wait until there is enough room to turn safely.
+Generally, a left turn collision is the fault of the motorist that is making an illegal left turn.
+By law, any vehicle, including a motorcycle, which is traveling through an intersection will have the right-of-way.
+The driver making a left-hand turn must wait until there is enough room to turn safely.

 In certain accidents, no driver is at fault for causing the accident.
-Your attorney might be able to build a case on product liability because of the accident due to a malfunctioning auto part, defective tire, or a bad component on your bike or the other vehicle.
+Your attorney might be able to build a case on product liability if the accident is due to a malfunctioning auto part, defective tire, or bad component on your bike or the other vehicle.
 Typically, in these situations, the insurance company will be more likely to settle quickly to minimize a lengthy and expensive trial.

 What Should I Avoid Doing?

-Our attorneys recommend that you say nothing to other parties involved in the crash and other motorists, police officers, insurance claims adjuster, family, or friends.
-The worst thing you can do to support your case is to admit your responsibility for the accident.
-You need to understand that you are not hiding what happened, but merely protecting your rights to seek justice, obtain compensation, and heal from your injuries.
+Our attorneys recommend that you say nothing to other parties involved in the crash, police officers, insurance claims adjusters, family or friends.
+The worst thing you can do to your case is to admit your responsibility for the accident.
+You need to understand that you are not hiding what happened, but merely protecting your rights to seek justice, obtain compensation and heal from your injuries.

 It is important to leave for the hospital as soon as the emergency medical team arrives at the scene and not wait to give a statement to the police to add to the report.
 Law enforcement will usually meet you in the emergency room and take your statement there if it is possible.
 Otherwise, you can contact the local police department when you feel better to give your statement.

-Why Time is Really of the Essence in a Disputed Liability Motorcycle Accidents
+Why Time is Really of the Essence in Disputed Liability Motorcycle Accidents

 Our law firm gets results quickly because we understand you need money now.
 We proudly offer every client a “No Win/No-Fee” Guarantee, meaning if we are unable to secure financial compensation on your behalf you owe us nothing.
 All information you share with our law office will stay confidential.